 The Israel-Gaza conflict has escalated significantly after Hamas launched a major attack on 7 October 2023.
-Companies with material subsidiaries, operations, investments, contractual arrangements or joint ventures in the War area might be significantly exposed.
-Entities that do not have direct exposure to Israel and Gaza Strip are likely to be affected by the overall economic uncertainty and negative impacts on the global economy and major financial markets arising from the war.
-This is a volatile period and situation; however, the Company is not directly exposed.
-Management will continue to monitor the situation closely and take appropriate actions when and if needed.
+The Company does not have a direct exposure to Israel and Gaza Strip and is expected to be affected by the overall economic uncertainty and negative impacts on the global economy and major financial markets arising from the war.